 Do you have loose teeth (as an adult)?

 Do you have signs of an infection, such as a fever or swelling?

-Do I Need to Go to the E.R. with a Dental Emergency?
+Do I Need to Go to the ER for a Dental Emergency?

-While the staff at your local emergency room are medical professionals, they usually don’t have the specialized training to treat specific dental emergencies.
+While the staff at your local emergency room are medical professionals, they usually don’t have the specialized training to treat specific dental emergencies near Louetta Road.
 This is why, in most cases, you should see your emergency dentist instead of going to the hospital.
 If, however, your dental emergency also threatens your life, such as swelling that impacts your ability to breathe, you should get to an emergency room right away.

 What If My Toothache Goes Away on Its Own?